-The pandemic raised a lot of fear in me.
-As an acknowledgement of my fears and a way to express each one, I listed them in my journal.
+The pandemic raises fear in me.
+At the start of quarantine, as an acknowledgement of my fears and a way to express each one, I listed them in my journal.
 Here is an excerpt from my journal dated March 25, 2020:

 - I fear not seeing or hugging my mom ever again.

 - I fear the loss of normal routines.

 - I fear people becoming socially distant and disconnected.

 - I fear people becoming unhinged and reckless.

 - I fear my kids losing touch with their friends.

 - I fear the heaviness of death.

 - I fear the death of people.

 - I fear the death of my dog.